Found objects: Laboratory slabs [2007]

 and then opening the shoulder blades.

-The latter move is stereotypically experienced as the chest closing,
+This last move is typically experienced as the chest closing,

 rather than shoulders opening.